Couple doing home finances together

 .

-Personal loans are available through our affiliate Achieve Personal Loans (NMLS ID #227977), originated by Cross River Bank, a New Jersey State Chartered Commercial Bank.
+Personal loans are available through our affiliate Achieve Personal Loans (NMLS ID #227977), originated by Cross River Bank, a New Jersey State Chartered Commercial Bank, Equal Housing Lender.
 Loan applications are subject to credit review, underwriting criteria, and approval.
 Loans are not available in all states and available loan terms/fees may vary by state.
 Loan amounts range from $5,000 to $50,000.
 For loans $35,000+ must have a minimum 660 credit score.
-APRs range from 8.99% to 35.99% and include applicable origination fees that vary from 1.99% to 6.99%.
+APRs range from 8.99% to 29.99% and include applicable origination fees that vary from 1.99% to 6.99%.
 Repayment periods range from 24 to 60 months.
 Example loan: four-year $20,000 loan with an origination fee of 6.99%, a rate of 15.49%, and corresponding APR of 19.54%, would have an estimated monthly payment of $561.60 and a total cost of $26,956.80.
 To qualify for a 8.99% APR loan, a borrower will need excellent credit, a loan amount less than $12,000.00, and a term of 24 months.
 Adding a co-borrower with sufficient income; using at least eighty-five percent (85%) of the loan proceeds to pay off qualifying existing debt directly; or showing proof of sufficient retirement savings, could help you also qualify for lower rates.
 Funding time periods are estimates and can vary for each loan request.
 Same day decisions assume a completed application with all required supporting documentation submitted early enough on a day that our offices are open.
 Achieve Personal Loans hours are Monday-Friday 6am-8pm MST, and Saturday-Sunday 7am-4pm MST. $6,000 savings: Average savings claim for personal loans are based on 2023 data for 2, 3, and 4-year terms on funded debt consolidation loans for $21,600.
 Savings will vary based on several factors, subject to credit approval and other conditions.
 Any savings will be reflected in the offer.

 Home Equity loans are available through our affiliate Achieve Loans (NMLS ID #1810501), Equal Housing Lender.
-All loan and rate terms are subject to eligibility restrictions, application review, credit score, loan amount, loan term, lender approval, and credit usage and history.
-Home loans are a line of credit.
+All loan requests are subject to eligibility requirements, application review, loan amount, loan term, and lender approval.
+Product terms are subject to change at any time.
+Offers are a line of credit.
 Loans are not available to residents of all states and available loan terms/fees may vary by state where offered.
-Line amounts are between 15,000 and $150,000 and are assigned based on debt to income and loan to value.
+Line amounts are between $15,000 and $300,000 and are assigned based on product type, debt-to-income ratio, and combined loan-to-value ratio.
+Minimum 640 credit score applies for debt consolidation requests, minimum 700 applies for cash out requests.
+Other terms, conditions and restrictions apply.
+Fixed rate APRs range from 8.75% - 15.00% and are assigned based on underwriting requirements; offer APRs include a .50% discount for automatic payment enrollment (autopay enrollment is not a condition of loan approval).
 Example: average HELOC is $57,150 with an APR of 12.75% and estimated monthly payment of $951 for a 15-year loan.
-Minimum 640 credit score applies to debt consolidation requests, minimum 670 applies to cash out requests.
-Other conditions apply.
-Fixed rate APRs range from 8.75% - 15.00% and are assigned based on credit worthiness, combined loan to value, lien position and automatic payment enrollment (autopay enrollment is not a condition of loan approval).
-10 and 15 year terms available.
-Both terms have a 5 year draw period.
+10, 15, 20, and 30-year terms available (20 and 30 year terms only available for cash out requests).
+All terms have a 5-year draw period with the remaining term being a no draw period.
 Payments are fully amortized during each period and determined on the outstanding principal balance each month.
-Closing fees range from $750 to $6,685, depending on line amount and state law requirements and generally include origination (2.5% of line amount minus fees) and underwriting ($725) fees if allowed by law.
-Property must be owner-occupied and combined loan to value may not exceed 80%, including the new loan request.
-Property insurance is required as a condition of the loan and flood insurance may be required if the subject property is located in a flood zone.
-You must pledge your home as collateral and could lose your home if you fail to repay.
+Closing fees range from $750 to $6,685, depending on line amount and state law requirements and typically include origination (3.5% of line amount) and underwriting ($725) fees if allowed by law.
+Property must be owner-occupied and combined loan-to-value ratio may not exceed 80%, including the new loan request.
+Property insurance is required and flood insurance may be required if the subject property is located in a flood zone.
+You must pledge your home as collateral.
 Contact Achieve Loans for further details.
 Monthly savings claim is based on average monthly debt savings from originated loans for 2023.
 Monthly savings varies based on each loan situation and can be more or less than $800.

 Resolution is available through our affiliate Achieve Resolution (NMLS ID # 1248929).
 All estimates for Achieve Resolution’s services are based on prior results, which will vary depending on your specific enrolled creditors and your individual program terms.
 Not all Achieve Resolution clients are able to complete their program for various reasons, including their ability to save sufficient funds.
 Achieve Resolution does not guarantee that your debts will be resolved for a specific amount or percentage or within a specific period of time.
 Achieve Resolution does not assume your debts, make monthly payments to creditors or provide tax, bankruptcy, accounting or legal advice or credit repair services.
 Achieve Resolution’s services are not available in all states, including New Jersey, and their fees may vary from state to state.
 Please contact a tax professional to discuss potential tax consequences of less than full balance debt resolution.
 Read and understand all program materials prior to enrollment.
 The use of Achieve Resolution services will likely adversely affect your creditworthiness, may result in you being subject to collections or being sued by creditors or collectors and may increase the outstanding balances of your enrolled accounts due to the accrual of fees and interest.
 However, negotiated settlements Achieve Resolution obtained on your behalf resolve the entire account, including all accrued fees and interest.
 C.P.D.
 Reg.
 No. T.S.12-03825.